blinkmobile/blob-uploader/README.md

 Once the service is deployed and available at a live URL ("https://YOUR_HOST_NAME" for the example below), you can use it like this:

-[1] Make an HTTP GET request to https://YOUR_HOST_NAME/v1/signedURL?id=YOUR_UUID or https://YOUR_HOST_NAME/v1/signedURL
+1. Make an HTTP GET request to https://YOUR_HOST_NAME/v1/signedURL?id=YOUR_UUID

-id is an optional parameter, if not included, an id (in uuid v4 format - https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_.28random.29) will be allocated and returned

 You will get back a JSON packet with two URLs and a id eg: